wfavorite/psi/cmd/ppsi/Readme.md

 - The ``cpsi`` binary should be embedded in the ``ppsi`` binary.
 It would be copied out to the local file system on invocation.
 (My build of ``cpsi`` is 23K).
 - The config of what to monitor would (ideally) be from a config file rather than compiled in.
 Even if the config was embedded, it is better than *coding* it in as is done here.
 - Threshold events would be raised to some sort of larger monitoring framework.
 (This is the point of using Go for reporting.)
+- The ``ppsi`` instance would need to be launched as / check for root or privilege elevate when calling ``cpsi`` as root-level permissions are required to monitor this interface.

 ## Findings / lessons learned